alcarraz/my-radio-recorder/README.md

 I chose a show called **No toquen nada**, at first I listened to it as a podcast, but pretty soon I started to want to hear it in real-time.
 The thing is, my OCD wouldn't allow me not to start listening from the beginning.
 And it started too early in my time zone.

 ## What I want
 Even if I wake up early, I want to be able to pause it at any time and retake it at a faster pace, to synchronize myself afterward.
-But also I want to be able to listen to it after it started, and then listen at a fast pace, and obviously fast forward the commercial breaks, to synchronize with it.
+But also I want to be able to listen to it after it started, and then listen at a fast pace, and obviously fast- forward the commercial breaks, to synchronize with it.

-Also, it would be great to be able to perform all of those in any device, with access to the local network of course.
+Also, it would be great to be able to perform all of those on any device, with access to the local network of course.
 I don't have a server on the cloud or with public IP.

 ## What I've done so far